Dog Friendly Beaches East Devon

 Westward Ho Blue Flag Beach! welcomes dogs all year round but must be kept at the north end of the beach (between Sandymere Bridge and the estuary) from 1 May to 30 September; There are helpful tips if you’re not sure.
 Backed by Pebble Ridge, an iconic coastal feature composed of fine-grained sandstone and featuring long, flat sandy expanses, it is perfect for lining ledges and sliding rocks at low tide.
 Nearby Northam Burrows Country Park (a 253 hectare Area of Special Interest) offers plenty of space to wander past grasslands, salt marshes and sand dunes, even at high tide.
 After an invigorating walk, refuel with street food and sea views

-See also Dog Friendly Beaches Eastern Suburbs
+See also Pet Friendly Hotels Eastern Shore Va

 Situated near Woolacombe, this picturesque cove is a popular stop on the route to Mortehoe and welcomes dogs all year round, although leashes are required from 1 May to 30 September.
 It’s affectionately known as ‘Conchas Beach’ because of the unique tiles and exotic shells that wash up on the shore, so be sure to bring your camera to capture the beach loot.
 There are plenty of shallow rock pools for the pups to splash around at low tide, but check times before planning your visit as the entire bay turns into a sparkling, inaccessible natural pool at high tide.